Attic Damage? Torn or soiled insulation? Contact Us for professional assistance!

-The correct amount of attic insulation will help reduce your energy bill.
+The proper amount of attic insulation will greatly reduce your energy bill.
 Attics are one of the easiest places in a house to insulate, especially if you'd like to “cap” your existing attic insulation by adding insulation to what you already have.

 Before insulating or deciding whether to add attic insulation, visit the U.S. Department of Energy’s website, to see if your existing attic insulation measures up.
 There is a chance it may not be congruent with current government recommendations.

 Our attic insulation specialists will measure your existing attic insulation and let you know if you need to add more insulation to match the U.S. Department of Energy’s guidelines.
 Many attic insulation materials can be difficult to work with.
 Let the professionals at Critter Control of Ann Arbor handle your attic insulation installation.
 We can also remove attic insulation that has been soiled/damaged and dispose of it for you.